-David Resnick and Joshua Kaplan participated in a panel on Opportunity Zones: Lessons Learned at the Miami Finance Forum Lunch and Learn Program.
-Moderated by Resnick, the panel discussed fine details of investing in opportunity zones.
+Joshua Kaplan participated in a panel on Opportunity Zones: Lessons Learned at the Miami Finance Forum Lunch and Learn Program.
+The panel discussed fine details of investing in opportunity zones.
 This event is part of a series of discussions where members and others in the community can network and ...

 Speaking Engagement May 09, 2019

 Anthony De Yurre moderates a panel discussion that explores the evolution of new submarkets in Miami and what to expect as the City enters the next phase of its urban core's growth and expansion.